 Current job listings are provided at both campuses.
-Full- and parttime job offerings are updated regularly and posted on a bulletin board outside the Career Development Center/Career Lab on the Wallace Campus and in the Student Affairs Office on the Sparks Campus.
-Students interested in employment must complete an application with the Career Development Center/Career Lab and check periodically for available employment.
-To remain on active file, students must renew their requests at the beginning of each term.
-Job offerings on the Sparks Campus are routed through the Coordinator, Student Services and posted in the Admissions and Records Office.
+On the Wallace Campus, full and part-time job offerings are updated regularly and posted on the College website.
+Students interested in employment must initially submit a resume with the Career Development Center/Career Lab and check periodically for available employment.
+To remain on active file, students must update their resumes at the beginning of each term.
+On the Sparks Campus, job offerings are routed through the Coordinator of Student Services and then placed on a bulletin board in the Student Affairs Office.
 Wallace Community College is an equal opportunity employment, affirmative action employer and complies with The Americans with Disabilities Act of 1990.